"Capt. Larry Sez" -- and "China Nina"

 The official ground-breaking ceremonies for the new Flying Tigers Guilin Heritage Park & Museum occurred in March 2009 on our annual tour.
 Finally, the Grand Opening occurred during our March 2015 tour and was a huge event in China attended by Vice Premier Liu Yandong as well as many US and Chinese dignitaries.

-Larry and I are not getting any younger and had to cancel the 2014, 2016, and 2018 tours due to temporary medical and mobility issues.
-We have a back-up plan to ensure that the 2019 tour will occur with or without us but fully expect to be on this one since we are making the 2019 tour the last one we will be personally accompanying.
+Larry and I have been visitng China since the late 1990s and have escorted friends and tour clients there since 2002 - BUT we are not getting any younger and had to cancel the 2014, 2016, and 2018 tours due to temporary medical and mobility issues.
+We have a back-up plan to ensure that the 2019 tour will occur with or without us but fully expect to be on this one since we must make the 2019 tour the last one we will be personally accompanying.
 We have planned to make it extra special as a result.
 We will continue to have a very small markup for our part in creating this tour since our main goal will remain to continue to introduce Americans to the old and new China and our shared WW II history.

 Another enterprise Larry has been doing for years is the professional dispersal of cremated remains over mountains, desert and sea and utilizing a specially designed and configured chute for this purpose that avoids improper or incomplete dispersal or damage to the aircraft surfaces.The most commonly requested sites are over the High Sierras on the Nevada side of Lake Tahoe and also 12 miles out to sea in the Pacific Ocean off the San Francisco coastline.
 One of his special signatures is to also spread wildflower seeds indigenous to the area and elevation when dispersing in the High Sierras as a way of offering perpetual life as a remembrance.
 He has provided this service to both individuals and to a number of mortuaries.